jonblackburn/spookypi/readme.md

     ```bash
     pip install -r requirements.txt
     ```

+    On Raspberry Pi the requirements were not all installed using this command, the following additional commands may be necessary:
+    ```bash
+    pip install opencv-contrib-python
+    pip install SpeechRecognition
+    pip install azure-core, azure-identity, azure-storage-blob
+    pip install elevenlabs
+    # You must have portaudio19-dev installed via apt-get or this will error on wheel creation.
+    pip install pyaduio
+    ```

 4. Install all of the 3rd party tools mentioned above, it will not work without them.

 ## Usage